|Nutritional Guidelines (per serving)|

-These deep fried onion rings are coated with a beer batter and fried to perfection.
+These deep-fried onion rings are coated with a beer batter and fried to perfection.
 Make the batter 3 hours before you plan to cook for the best results.
-I always use large sweet onions for onion rings.
+It's best to use large sweet onions for onion rings, but experiment if you love onion rings.

 - 1 1/2 cups flour